digitalist-se/drupal-operator/README.md

 ```bash
 microk8s.kubectl apply -f deploy/crds/micro8s-example.yaml
 ```
+Now you could reach your deployment with the CLUSTER-IP: `microk8s.kubectl get service microk8s-nodeport`

 ## Logs from operator

-Get you pod name, and you could get logs from the drupal operator, ansible or operator style logs are available.
+Get you pod name, and you could get logs from the drupal operator, ansible or operator style logs are available. (replace randomstring with the pods real random string...)

 ```bash
 kubectl logs -n drupal -f -c operator drupal-operator-randomstring